d-velop/dvelop-app-template-cs/README.md

 ## Deployment

+**Please read [Rename the app](#rename-the-app) before you proceed with the deployment.**

+You need an AWS Account to deploy your app.
+At the time of writing some of the AWS services are free to use for a limited amount of time and workload.
+Check the [Free Tier](https://aws.amazon.com/free/) offering from AWS for the current conditions.

+Manually create an IAM user with the appropriate rights to create the AWS resources defined by your terraform configuration.
+You could start with a user who has the `arn:aws:iam::aws:policy/AdministratorAccess` policy to start quickly, but you **should definitely restrict the rights of that IAM user to a minimum as soon as you go into production**.

 Configure your AWS credentials by using one of the methods described in [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
 For example set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.